 Unemployment hit a 49-year low in 2018.
 The unemployment rate was 3.7% in September.
 The creation of jobs is primarily due to the announcement of tax cuts from the Tax Cuts and Jobs Act.

-Money Therapy’s Take: Anyone that wants a job, has a job in 2018.
+Money Therapy’s Take: Anyone that wants a job, had a job in 2018.
 Some employers have more jobs available than they had bodies to fill it.
-The corporations have more money, and more money available means more jobs that can be filled.
+The corporations have more money, and more money available means more positions that can be filled.

 5. No More NAFTA